mcharafeddinedev/mcharafeddinedev.github.io/projects.md

   - Players can lift, move, and throw objects with psychic abilities.
   - Physics-based interactions ensure objects behave naturally.
 - **Exploration & Interactive World Systems:** Developing mechanics that enhance environmental interactions and puzzle-solving.
-  - Players interact with doors, switches, destructible barriers, and world elements.
+  - Players interact with doors, switches, and other world elements.
   - Some interactions change depending on the active world (Reality vs. Void Verse).
   - Designed puzzles require players to shift between worlds for progression.
 - **NPC AI & Dialogue System:** Working on interactive NPCs with branching conversations and dynamic behaviors.
-  - NPCs follow set behaviors, patrols, and schedules.
+  - NPCs follow set behaviors and patrols.
-  - Dialogue system supports branching choices affecting interactions.
-  - Some NPCs provide quests, lore, and tracked narrative progression.

-Void Knights is currently in active development, with further refinements to AI, world interactions, and puzzle mechanics planned for future iterations.
+Void Knights is currently in active development from a small indie studio level team of artists, designers, and programmers.

 ---